apache/qpid-proton/examples/mailbox/README.txt

 [1] At the time of this writing SSL/TLS is implemented using OpenSSL, and is only available on those platforms that support the OpenSSL libraries.

+[2] Running ssl-setup.sh will require you have the "openssl" and "c_rehash" tools installed and available on your $PATH.
+See http://www.openssl.org.